TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 Now, let’s go through the step-by-step process of creating a TikTok ad.

 1. Go to the ad sign-up page and register your business.
-Provide the location of your business and select the right account type for your business, i.e. whether it is business or personal.
+Provide your business location and select the appropriate account type (business or personal).
 Then click Next.

 Creating a TikTok ad

 Creating a TikTok ad requires three stages.
-First, create a campaign, an ad group, and then the real ad.
+First, create a campaign, an ad group, and then the real ad, with many advertisers also exploring new creative formats.

 1. Setting up a campaign